fabric/fabric/docs/usage/env.rst

 **Default:** ``{}``

 The ``prompts`` dictionary allows users to control interactive prompts.
-If a key in the dictionary is the same as the standard output, the prompt answers with the correlating ditonary value.
+If a key in the dictionary is found in a command's standard output stream, Fabric will automatically answer with the corresponding dictionary value.

 .. versionadded:: 1.9